Lua0000/Learning_C_language/README.md

 * 📂 Capítulo 3 — ✅ Concluído
 * 📂 Capítulo 4 — ✅ Concluído
 * 📂 Capítulo 5 — ✅ Concluído
-* 📂 Capítulo 6 — ✅ Concluído (Fiz os exercicios deste capitulo de outra forma)
+* 📂 Capítulo 6 — ✅ Concluído
-* 📂 Capítulo 7 — ✅ Concluído (Fiz os exercicios deste capitulo de outra forma)
+* 📂 Capítulo 7 — ✅ Concluído
 * 📂 Capítulo 8 — ✅ Concluído
----
+* 📂 Ponteiros  — ✅ Concluído
+* 📂 Struct     — ✅ Concluído
+* 📂 I/O files  — ✅ Concluído

 ## Tecnologias